jmorganh/angular-auth0-sample/README.md

 #Below is the original Readme file

-I have made my own changes and additions
+I have made my own changes and additions to this sample app
 _________________________________________________________________________________________________

 ## 00 - Starter Seed